JordanDotPy/Senior_Capstone/docs/Timeline_Tasks/Tasklist.md

 # Task List:
-- Design and create the webpage layout of the website (Jordan)
+- Design and create the webpage layout of the website (Jordan and Xander)
 - Design Main Styling Sheet and base HTML outline for HTML Webpages (Jordan)
 - Develop Backend Structure of Website (Jordan)
 - Design Database Structure (Jordan)
 - Design Web Server for Website for production (Jordan and Colson)
-- Develop web scraper to parse news articles (Jordan and Colson)
+- Develop web scraper to parse news articles (Xander and Jordan)

-- Design and develop NLP model (Colson)
+- Design and develop NLP model (Colson and Jordan)
 - Develop/test/improve NLP model to identify biased words/phrases (Colson and Tobias)
 - Design weighted scoring system (what source, what biased words/phrases used) (Colson and Tobias)

-- Make sure UX is optimal (Alexander)
+- Make sure UX is optimal (Xander)
-- Verify code fulfills design plans and expectations (Alexander)
+- Verify code fulfills design plans and expectations (Xander)